Best AI Robo-Advisor Alternatives for a Roth IRA in 2026

 Fidelity’s robo-advisor, which opens and manages a Roth IRA inside the larger Fidelity ecosystem.
 It builds and rebalances a portfolio of Fidelity funds for you, and tends to appeal to people who already keep accounts at Fidelity.

 These are the right call when you genuinely want to be hands-off and never think about rebalancing.
-They are the wrong call when you want to choose your own holdings or use AI to reason through decisions on the account.
+They are the wrong call when you want to choose your own holdings or talk through decisions in plain language.
+That is the gap Walnut fills from the other direction: rather than opening and running the account like Betterment, Wealthfront, SoFi, or Fidelity Go, it connects a Roth IRA you already hold at a supported broker and lets you research it through Claude or ChatGPT while you approve every trade.
+One kind opens and manages the account; the other adds AI on top of an account you keep.
 For the broader field beyond Roth IRAs, see the AI robo-advisor alternatives roundup.

 More control with automation: M1 Finance

 M1 Finance sits between a pure robo and a manual broker.
 It opens a Roth IRA, but you design the portfolio of stocks and funds and it automates the rebalancing toward your target weights.
-That is more control than a robo and more automation than a plain brokerage.
+That is more control than a robo like Betterment or Wealthfront, and more automation than a plain brokerage.

 M1 Finance